 I came into the City of London on Sunday 6th September 2020 because I’d heard that St Paul’s Cathedral bells were back in action.
 Before the pandemic, I’d often bring people to the courtyard to listen to them ringing for 11.30am Eucharist, as part of The London Ear guided walk.
 The full twelve bells would create an immense noise as they rotated back and forth on wheels operated by ringers pulling ropes.
 All the reflected sound, overtones and passing traffic would make it hard to discern the notes being rung according to ‘methods’ (a bit like mathematical formulae for the changing sequences of bell strikes).
 The whole effect was spectacular, uplifting and a little disorienting.

 With those memories in mind, my experience that Sunday morning felt surreal.
 Instead of the usual sea of sound, I heard just six bells quietly chiming the changes.
 For the first time, I could follow the patterns of notes.
 Church bells are carefully tuned to produce a ‘strike tone’ – the note that we perceive – and a range of harmonics (see image above of the spectral frequency analysis).
 I found my ear latching onto the harmonics hovering spookily a minor third above each bell’s strike tone.
-Apart from the occasional build up of buses there was little ambient noise to distract; only footsteps, chatter and the occasional bicycle wheeling across the courtyard.
+Apart from the occasional build up of buses there was little ambient noise to distract; only footsteps, chatter and the odd bicycle wheeling across the courtyard.
 I spent most of my time just listening and taking in the strangeness of the situation.
-I did though make this short recording for my personal collection.
+I did though make this short recording.

 I since contacted the Cathedral’s Guild of ringers to find out what was happening.
 They explained the bells were being chimed using the Ellacombe apparatus attached to bells 3-8 (or what I would think of as bells F to D).
 It’s a mechanism that makes it possible for just one person to perform change ringing.
 They do this by pulling on ropes in a fixed frame to operate hammers that strike the insides of the bells which remain static throughout.
 I gather that in the past the Guild used the apparatus to chime for the early morning service each weekday; and in more recent (pre-Covid) times for the 8am service on Sundays.
 Since the pandemic, they have been using it for all real-life Sunday services (when the rules permit).